karikolehmainen/RAMP-IoT/README.md

 # RAMP IoT Platform
 RAMP IoT Plarform is FIWARE installation to be installed on factory premises and is connected with RAMP marketplace.
 This is template platform setup with minumial configurations to get you started.
+RAMP IoT platform is implemented using FIWARE generic enablers.
+Basic set of FIWARE components are included as Dockerised components.

 ## Prerequisite
 RAMP IoT platform runs in Docker containers and hence Docker and Docker-Compose are required